brianhempel/active_record_union/README.md

   SELECT "posts".* FROM "posts"  WHERE (published_at < '2014-07-19 16:04:21.918366')
 ) posts
 ```
-(Note: the `?` in the above is bound to the correct value when ActiveRecord executes the query.)

-Because `union` returns another `ActiveRecord::Relation`, you can run further queries on the union.
+Because `union` returns another `ActiveRecord::Relation`, we can run further queries on the union.

 ```ruby
 current_user.posts.union(Post.published).where(id: [6, 7])